hailinkim/aventurier-ai/README.md

 ## Overview

-This project is a travel assistant that leverages user's saved Instagram post data to automate market research and generate on-trend travel itineraries.
+Aventurier AI is a travel assistant that leverages user's saved Instagram post data to provide personalized travel recommendations and itineraries.

 ## Features